Limit Theorems for Network Data without Metric Structure: Properties of Functional Dependence

 \subsection{Concentration inequality}

-Concentration inequalities, also called exponential inequalities in the literature, play an indispensable role in empirical process theory, semi-parametric and non-parametric econometrics, and high-dimensional statistics (\citealp{wainwright2019HighDimensional}). \citet{wu2005nonlinear} and \citet{wu2016wu} establish two concentration inequalities for functionally dependent stationary time series.
-In the literature, although there are some concentration inequalities for spatial data on irregular lattices (e.g., \citet{XU201896}, \citet{yuan2025Bernsteintype}, and \citet{wu2023application} establish some concentration inequalities for NED and spatial functionally dependent random fields respectively), the concentration inequalities in network econometrics are rare.
-Hence, in this subsection, we follow the strategies in \citet{wu2016wu} to establish a concentration inequality for network data. \begin{thm} Let $Z_{n}\equiv\frac{1}{\sqrt{n}}\sum_{j=1}^{n}Y_{j,n}$.
+Concentration inequalities, also called exponential inequalities in the literature, play an indispensable role in empirical process theory, as well as in semi-parametric, non-parametric, and high-dimensional statistics (\citealp{wainwright2019HighDimensional}). \citet{wu2005nonlinear} and \citet{wu2016wu} establish two concentration inequalities for functionally dependent stationary time series.
+In the literature, although there are some concentration inequalities for spatial data on irregular lattices (e.g., \citet{XU201896}, \citet{yuan2025Bernsteintype}, and \citet{wu2023application}), the concentration inequalities for network data are rare.
+Hence, in this subsection, we follow the strategies in \citet{wu2016wu} to establish a concentration inequality for network data. \begin{thm} Let $Z_{n}\equiv\frac{1}{\sqrt{n}}\sum^{n}_{j=1}Y_{j,n}$.
 Assume $\E_{\c_{n}}Y_{j,n}=0$ for all $j=1,2,\ldots,n$ and $n\geq1$.
-Assume that $\sup_{n\geq1}n\Delta_{p,2}\left(\c_{n}\right)<\infty$ a.s. for all $p\geq2$ and $\sup_{n\geq1}\sqrt{n}\Delta_{p,2}^{1/2}\left(\c_{n}\right)$ increases slower than $O(p^{\nu})$ for some constant $\nu\geq0$ in the sense that
+Assume that $\sup_{n\geq1}n\Delta_{p,2}\left(\c_{n}\right)<\infty$ a.s. for all $p\geq2$ and $\sup_{n\geq1}\sqrt{n}\Delta^{1/2}_{p,2}\left(\c_{n}\right)$ increases slower than $O(p^{\nu})$ for some constant $\nu\geq0$ in the sense that

 for some finite constant $\gamma_{0}>0$.
 Let $\alpha=\frac{2}{1+2\nu}$.
 Then for $t\in[0,t_{0})$,